-This is how Randy Willis got the idea for both the novel and the play that later became "Twice a Slave."
+This is how Randy Willis got the idea for the novels and the dramatic play that later became Twice a Slave, the play.

-Dr. Eakin is best known for documenting, annotating, and reviving interest in the 1853 "Twelve Years a Slave," a slave narrative by Solomon Northup, a free man from New York who was kidnapped and sold into slavery in 1841.
-Dr. Eakin, at the age of eighteen, rediscovered a well-worn, long-forgotten copy of Solomon Northup's book "Twelve Years a Slave" on the shelves of a popular bookstore near the LSU campus in Baton Rouge, the bookstore owner practically gave it to her for 25 cents.
+Dr. Eakin is best known for documenting, annotating, and reviving interest in the 1853 Twelve Years a Slave, a slave narrative by Solomon Northup, a free man from New York who was kidnapped and sold into slavery in 1841.
+Dr. Eakin, at the age of eighteen, rediscovered a well-worn, long-forgotten copy of Solomon Northup's book Twelve Years a Slave on the shelves of a popular bookstore near the LSU campus in Baton Rouge, the bookstore owner sold it to her for only 25 cents.

-Joseph Willis (1758-1854) kept a diary.
+Joseph Willis kept a diary.
 He entrusted William Prince Ford with his diary.
-Notes from the diary were arranged into a manuscript and later copied by early Louisiana Baptist author, W. E. Paxton, in 1858, for his book "A History of the Baptist of Louisiana, from the Earliest Times to the Present," (1888).
-Paxton admits most of his facts concerning Louisiana Baptists are from Joseph Willis' diary and Louisiana Association Minutes.
+Notes from the diary were arranged into a manuscript and later copied by early Louisiana Baptist author, W. E. Paxton, in 1858, for his book A History of the Baptist of Louisiana, from the Earliest Times to the Present (1888).
+Paxton admited that most of his facts concerning Louisiana Baptists are from Joseph Willis' diary and Louisiana Association Minutes.

 Ford also made remarks in his manuscript based upon the diary.
 One of Ford's observations is recorded by Paxton and is very revealing concerning Ford's admiration of Joseph Willis.
 "Nearly all the churches now left in the association were gathered either directly or indirectly by the labors of Mr. Willis."
 Ford added, "It was truly affecting to hear him [Joseph Willis] speak of them as his children; and with all the affection of a father allude to some schisms and divisions that had arisen in the past and to warn them against the occurrence of anything of the kind in the future.
 But when he spoke of the fact that two or three of them had already become extinct, his voice failed and he was compelled to give utterance to his feelings by his tears; and surely the heart must have been hard that could not be melted by the manifestation of so much affection, for he wept not alone."

 Ford was later excommunicated from Spring Hill Baptist Church that Joseph Willis founded.
 But, Ford remained a lifelong friend with his mentor Joseph Willis.
 After selling Northup to another slaveholder, Ford in 1843 converted, with most of his Baptist congregation, to the Churches of Christ, to which Ford had become influenced by the writings of Alexander Campbell.